dolanmiu/MMM-awesome-alexa/README.md

 ---

-Made with 💖 by Dolan
+Made with 💖 by Dolan.
+Huge thanks to @henrikra for his contributions to this project!

 [gitter-image]: https://badges.gitter.im/dolanmiu/awesome-alexa.svg
 [gitter-url]: https://gitter.im/awesome-alexa/Lobby